"If you can’t explain it to a six-year-old, you probably don’t understand it yourself".

 (Here val_X,val_y indicate respectively validation sets)

-Visualizations are used to detect features or targets that might affect subsequent fit.
+Visualizations are used to detect features or targets that might affect the subsequent fit.

 The following example examines the Rank1D and Rank2D functions for evaluating individual functions and pairs of functions using various metrics that evaluate functions on a scale of [-1, 1] or [0, 1].